 Kansas tax rates are described in terms of mill levies.
 A mill levy is equal to $1 of taxes for every $1,000 in assessed value.
 So, if your assessed value is $50,000 and you have a mill levy of 30, your real estate taxes will total $1,500.

 There is a 20 mill statewide tax rate that is used to support education but the first $2,300 in assessed value is exempt.
-That means nearly all homeowners receive a tax deduction of $46 right off the bat.
+That translates to a tax deduction of $46 right off the bat.